abrahamalayon/project1/README.md

 # SimpleFileSystem with LDAP

-A Python program that simulates a file system with LDAP functionality.
+A Python program that manipulates a Linux file system and LDAP Server.

 ## Description